ruvalcabasergio/SQL-Portfolio/README.md

 # Sergio Ruvalcaba's SQL-Portfolio

-## Welcome to my SQL portfolio!
-This code repository contains examples of SQL I've written so far in my data analytics journey.
-Feel free to take a look and reach out if you have any questions: sergior.96@outlook.com
+## Greetings and welcome to my professional SQL portfolio!
+This code repository showcases examples of my SQL proficiency and experience acquired throughout my data analytics career.
+Please feel free to browse through the contents and do not hesitate to reach out to me at sergior.96@outlook.com should you have any inquiries or require further clarification.